hinaria/mirai/readme.md

 ## configuration

-simply requiring `mirai` will activate it with the default parameters found in `options.js`. however, you can manually activate `mirai` with customized parameters. the default parameters are shown below:
+simply requiring `mirai` will activate it with the default parameters found in `options.js`. however, you can manually activate `mirai` with customized parameters.

+instead of calling `require("mirai")` which automatically activates `mirai`, we can require a version that can be configured before activation:

 ```javascript
 var mirai = require("mirai/configure");